 Students enrolled in AU's premedical and other professional health care programs may utilize the services below and meet one-on-one with Career Advisor Anna Litman.

 Prepare for your medical school interviews with InterviewStream.

-Create a free account by logging into AU CareerWeb clicking on the link to InterviewStream and entering your first name, last name, email address, and password into the registration form.
+Create a free account by logging into Handshake clicking on the link to InterviewStream and entering your first name, last name, email address, and password into the registration form.